 The next step is to monetize your harvest with some basic market gardening.

 It’s so easy to get into composting at home that we can’t understand why everyone doesn’t do it.

 Yes, you can even compost in an apartment, so composting in the suburbs should be a piece of cake to achieve.

-All you need are some composting bins, and they won’t break the bank and some household waste to put in them.
+All you need are some composting bins (and we’ve got an awesome list of the best composting bins), and they won’t break the bank and some household waste to put in them.

 Save your kitchen scraps, coffee grounds, etc. and you will always have a source of rich fertilizer for your new garden and it won’t cost you a thing once you get started!

 Yes, we know, beekeeping can sound really scary when you first think about it but, in fact, bees are very passive creatures and you’re not going to be risking daily stings to install a beehive.

 We found it really easy to get started using the directions in our beekeeping starter kit which also came with everything we needed to get up and running with.